-With respect of animal rights and regulatory requirements QACS employs alternatives to toxicity testing based on Replacing, Reducing & Refining e.g. In-Vitro studies.
+With respect to animal rights and regulatory requirements QACS employs alternatives to toxicity testing based on Replacing, Reducing & Refining e.g. In-Vitro studies.
 We assess the efficacy and toxicology of cosmetics, household, personal care, industrial and chemical products using cells on reconstructed tissues.

 In-Vitro studies follow validated and in house methods to ensure cosmetic safety & product marketability.
 Sensitization, Toxicity, Efficacy and Tolerance evaluation methods are undertaken by our professionals.